Torrent, Valencia: Església de l'Assumpció

 The parish church of Nostra Senyora de l'Assumpció was built in the 13th century, in the same place as the current one, but much smaller.
 Its rector attended the diocesan synods in the fourteenth century.
 An image of the "Verge del Pòpul", which disappeared in 1936, was likely the main image in the ancient parish.
 It has had many fires and thefts with the result that the church that exists nowadays has had many restorations and modifications.

 Local politics

 Until 2007, the mayor was supplied by the Spanish Socialist Workers' Party (PSOE) who controlled the local council either alone or with the support of smaller left wing parties.
 The People's Party had majority control of the council from 2007 to 2015.
-Since 2015, the mayor has been Juan Jesús Ros Piles of the PSOE, who have governed in a minority administration with the support of Coalició Compromís.
+Since 2023, the mayor has been Amparo Folgado Tonda of the People's Party, who have governed in a minority administration with the support of Vox.